actualbudget/docs/docs/experimental/monthly-cleanup.md

 * Water - $150
 * Gas - $150

 In each category use `#cleanup utilities source` and `#cleanup utilities sink`.
 When the script is run, all of the remaining funds from each utilities category will be used to fund your overspent categories within the group and the leftover money will be evenly distributed to the utilities to carry over for the next month.
-Add a weight to the end of any of the categories you would like to fund more.
+Add a weight to the end of any of the categories if you would like to fund more.